sfigg/commercialization-public/manufacture/desktop/sideload-apps-with-dism-s14.md

 -   Universal Windows apps devices: Windows apps built upon the Universal Windows app platform, targeting the universal device family.
 -   Universal Windows 8 apps: Windows apps that target Windows 8.x.

-Typically, Windows apps are available only through the Windows Store.
-You can submit LOB Windows apps to the Windows Store and make them available outside of your enterprise.
+Typically, Windows apps are available only through the Microsoft Store.
+You can submit LOB Windows apps to the Microsoft Store and make them available outside of your enterprise.
 However, you can also develop Windows apps for use only within your enterprise and add them to Windows devices you manage through a process we call *sideloading*.
-Sideloaded apps do not have to be certified by or installed through the Windows Store.
+Sideloaded apps do not have to be certified by or installed through the Microsoft Store.

 Here’s what you’ll need to know in order to sideload apps: